Jibreltech/osticket-prereqs/README.md

 Next, we’ll continue the setup process in the browser.
 Simply enter the MySQL information as shown in the image above.
+Then click install to install osticket